Vyral/jeff-riber/_posts/2019-07-15-what-can-a-standing-desk-do-for-you.md

 * **Geekdesk**.
 It’s a little pricey, but it’s motorized, it works great, and I’ve had one since 2012.
 * **Varidesk**.
 You can use one of these to raise and lower your existing desk.&nbsp;

 I hope this has been helpful to you.
-If you have any questions for me about standing desks or about real estate in general, don’t hesitate to give me a call or send me an email..
+If you have any questions for me about standing desks or about real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.